ensemble two violins, viola, ‘cello, bass, clarinet, bassoon, horn, and piano (or clarinet and piano)

-My second piece for The Hindemith Ensemble is intentionally quite different from my first (Variations for an Odd Band).
+My second piece for The Hindemith Ensemble is intentionally quite different from my first (Variations for an Odd Band, since withdrawn).
 In place of the excited jumble of juxtaposed materials is a fairly homogenous, intensely lyrical, somewhat melancholy song.
 Instruments play either long, vocal lines or busy accompanimental textures, represented by the clarinet and piano, respectively; this dichotomy remains sharply defined throughout the piece.

 Writing for friends always feels relaxing and easy for me; similarly, the experience of playing music with friends is equal parts work, camaraderie, and pure fun.
 The title Play it by Ear refers to that feeling.